World Editor

 Play test

-You can test your creation right away without leaving World Editor by pressing F5 hotkey or clicking on play button in UI, this will place a controlable player ped where your camera is currently.
+You can test your creation right away without leaving World Editor by pressing F5 hotkey or clicking on play button in UI, this will place a controllable player ped where your camera is currently.

 You can configure World Editor like so that you’ll spawn in vehicle instead, see settings panel in UI.